flo1/bltn/README.md

 - Easy synchronisation with a third party service (dropbox, ownCloud…)

 BLTN add and remove scripts :
-- add and remove items quickly from your browser
+- add and remove items quickly from your browser with keyboard shortcuts

 RSS2BLTN :
 - Add automaticly new articles from RSS feeds to BLTN